 Get Info on Terms, Rent, and Other Fees

-While restrictions and lease conditions are important considerations to factor in when looking for commercial, industrial space, for most new businesses, how much the monthly rent will cost is often the deciding factor.
-Commercial leases can have added fees in addition to rent.
-Be sure you understand what additional costs are by asking questions, including:
+While restrictions and lease conditions are important considerations when looking for commercial or industrial space, for most new businesses, the monthly rent cost is often the deciding factor.
+Commercial leases can have added fees in addition to rent, so be sure you understand what additional costs are by knowing the following:

-- What is the base rent on the usable square footage?
-Many commercial leases have a base rent, that is, what you pay for the actual square footage of the space.
-But "loads" and "CAM" fees may be added to this rate, increasing your monthly rent.
+- What your base rent is on the usable square footage: Many commercial leases have a base rent, which is what you pay for the actual square footage of the space.
+However, "loads" and "CAM" fees may be added to this rate, increasing your monthly rent.

-- Are the terms of the lease negotiable?
-Negotiable terms include the base rent, free rent, security deposits, length of the lease, how much your rent and fees can be increased each year, and lease renewal options, etc.
+- If the terms of your lease are negotiable: Negotiable terms include the base rent, free rent, security deposits, length of the lease, how much your rent and fees can be increased each year, and lease renewal options.

-- Are there costs in addition to rent?
-Are there any special taxes, property fees, load fees, CAM or other fees?
-If so, get them in writing.
-Make sure each fee is identified individually, how much each fee will cost you, and how often you will have to pay the fee(s).
+- If there there are costs in addition to rent: Ask if there are any special taxes, property fees, load fees, CAM, or other fees.
+If so, get them in writing, and make sure each fee is identified individually; you should know how much each fee will cost you, and how often you will have to pay the fee(s).

-- What will it cost you in the future?
-How much can your rent (and any other fees) be raised each year?
-What is the maximum percent or dollar amount your rent and other fees can be raised each year?
+- The future costs: Know how much your rent (and any other fees) can be raised each year.
 If there is a 1% cap each year on load fees, that may sound reasonable, but this does not mean your base rent will be capped at 1%.
 To make up for low caps on other fees, your landlord may try to stick you with a 15% rent increase.

-- What is included in the rent?
-What taxes, utilities, and services (landscaping, security, etc.) are covered in your lease, or that you are required to pay on your own?
+- What is included in the rent: Understand what taxes, utilities, and services—like landscaping, security, and mailing—are covered in your lease.

-Does Leasing Industrial Space Make Sense for Your Business?
+Deciding If Leasing Industrial Space Make Sense for Your Business

-- Contractor and Service Limitations: Does the industrial park require you to use specific vendors or contractors for signs, lighting, renovations, build-outs, or any other services such as alarm, telephone, cable, etc.?
+- Contractor and Service Limitations: Check if the industrial park requires you to use specific vendors or contractors for signs, lighting, renovations, build-outs, or any other services such as alarm, telephone, cable, etc.

-- Advertising and Appearance Limitations: Are there any restrictions that could affect your business such as all signs must be in black and white, no larger than 2 feet, or exactly 5 feet from the ground?
-(All these things would make it hard to distinguish your business from others, or to be seen from a distance.)
+- Advertising and Appearance Limitations: There may be restrictions that could affect your business, such as all signs must be in black and white, no larger than 2 feet, or exactly 5 feet from the ground, for example.
+All of these things would make it hard to distinguish your business from others, or to be seen from a distance.

-- Is the Unit Cable and Telephone Ready?
-If not, is it in an area where you can get these services and who are local providers?
+- Cable and Telephone Ready: If your space is not cable or telephone ready, check to see where you can get these services and who the local providers are.

-- Utilities: What public and private utilities can you use or access from your unit?
-Will you set up your utility accounts?
-Some landlords may pay your utilities and then bill you for them.
-Will the landlord be required to provide proof of what you owe if you do not get billed directly from utility companies?
+- Utilities: You should know what public and private utilities you can use or access from your unit and if you'll set up your own utility accounts; some landlords may pay your utilities and then bill you for them.
+Make a note if the landlord is not required to provide proof of what you owe if you do not get billed directly from utility companies.

-- Parking and Traffic Limitations: Are there any limitations on the number of parking spaces you and your customers can use?
+- Parking and Traffic Limitations: There may be limitations on the number of parking spaces you and your customers can use.
 If not, then there are likely no restrictions on other tenants as well.
-Do or can you have assigned parking?

-- Business Hours: Will there be restrictions on business hours or days of the week where you can operate your business or receive clients and customers?
+- Business Hours: Some industrial spaces have restrictions on business hours or days of the week where you can operate your business or receive clients and customers.